id-studiolab/MLTK01/docs/about.md

 ![breadboard view]({{ site.baseurl }}/assets/breadboard.png 'MLTK01 Breadboard version')

 The board serves as a gateway to the physical world and does not do any processing of machine learning algorithms.
 Most of the processing is in fact done on a computer (or smartphone) in a browser running a webpage that uses the MLTK library to interface with the board.
-The board and the browser are connected through BLE[^2].
+The board and the browser are connected through Bluetooth Low Energy (BLE).

 ## Notes

 [^1]: "pre-flashed" means the board is @@.
-[^2]: "BLE" stands for Bluetooth Low Energy.